jas-wei/Python-Projects/Gambling/README.txt

-This was a project that I made in a first year Python class.
+This was a gambling game that I made in a first year Python class.